Thesis Planning Quick Reference

 Schedule a One-to-One Session for Personalized Assistance

-Personalized one-to-one assistance for planning and formatting your document is available to you by appointment.
+Personalized one-to-one assistance for planning and formatting your Thesis is available to you by appointment or by drop-in.
 Do you want to learn how to efficiently use the tools available to you in Microsoft Word to make the creation and publishing of your Thesis stress-free?
 Utilize this valuable resource by contacting Lee Desiderio, Instructional Support Manager and schedule a personalized one-to-one session early!

 Lee Desiderio, Instructional Support Manager | email@example.com | (207) 786-6181